kolchyk/DarnitsaCashBot/docs/easy.md

    ```
 3. Persist the returned bill/transaction identifiers on `BonusTransaction` for idempotency and reconciliation.
 4. Publish `payout_initiated` analytics plus a bot placeholder (“Processing PortmoneDirect top-up…”).
-5. When PortmoneDirect posts a callback:
+5. When PortmoneDirect posts a callback (`POST /portmone/webhook`):
    - Validate the source IP/TLS fingerprint and signature (if enabled).
    - Parse `<rsp status>`; update `bonus.portmone_status` and `receipt.status`.
    - On `status="ok"` trigger the telecom top-up and emit `payout_success`.